 1. Don’t shop when you’re hungry

-I swear to God – this is a real thing.
-When you shop when you’re hungry you’re so much more likely to buy more food!
-(The less healthy kind too!)
+We swear – this is a real thing.
+When you shop when you’re hungry you’re so much more likely to buy more food because you give in to your cravings, as well as well placed food deals that catch your hungry eye.
 Just try not to do it.

 2. Write a shopping list

-Again, this is a solid piece of advice.
-Whether you’re planning ahead for one meal or your meals for the entire week; write a list.
+Whether you’re planning ahead for one meal, or your meals for the entire week, write a list.
 If you plan your meals in advance you will then only buy the exact ingredients that you need.
 With this focus you are less likely to get distracted and pick up other items that you ‘might’ need.

 4. Cook your food in bulk

 Simple but cost effective.
-Anything like curry, stew, chili, or spaghetti, are great for this.
+Anything like curry, stew, chili, or spaghetti are great for this.
 Any dish that lasts well in a Tupperware for 4 or 5 days and can be taken out and reheated will save you both time and money.
-My personal favourite is Bolognese sauce.
-I’ll have it with spaghetti on the first night and then as the week wears on I will throw in a load of chillies and serve it with nachos or baked potatoes to mix up the flavour without adding to the cost!
+By cooking in bulk you can also portion up and freeze it, meaning that at the end of them onth you will have good meal options despite maybe being slightly lower on funds.

 5. Eat your leftovers

-I know that sometimes you don’t want to eat the same thing twice or three times.
-But by eating all the food you buy you are ensuring you get every penny’s worth.
+Sometimes you don’t want to eat the same thing twice or three times in a week, but by eating all the food you buy you are ensuring you get every penny’s worth.
 Sometimes you can even use your leftovers as a base ingredient for a whole new dish.
-Using the chicken bones from a roast dinner is a great way to make stock for chicken soup!
+For example, using the chicken bones from a roast dinner is a great way to make stock for chicken soup.

 6. Buy frozen

-Frozen food is actually a great way to save money these days without compromising on quality or vitamins.
+Buyign frozen vegetables is actually a great way to save money without compromising on quality or nutrient content.
 Because the vegetables are frozen straight after they’re picked they don’t lose their nutrients in transit.
-I always keep frozen vegetables in the freezer and add them to any dish I’m making.
-Bags of frozen fish and chicken are also great ways to bulk buy items and ensure that they don’t go off.
+They also have a long expiration date so you are less likely to waste them.

 7. Don’t be brand obsessed

 As true with mayonnaise as it is with trainers!
-You might like a particular brand of soy sauce, or ketchup, or flavour of chips, but trust me you don’t need them.
-Your life doesn’t fall apart if you don’t buy your favourite brand every time.
+You might like a particular brand of soy sauce, or ketchup, or flavour of chips, but do you really need them?
 Instead, look at what brand is on sale, or try a slightly cheaper version of your favourite food to save those precious pennies.
 If you genuinely think you won’t eat it then don’t buy it, because it will just be a wasted purchase.
-In general, though, you can enjoy the taste of food just as much without having to buy the brand you think is your favourite.
+In general however, you can enjoy the taste of food just as much without having to buy the brand you think is your favourite.

 8. Use vouchers!